collapsed-stacks/startups/questions/8172/shares-in-a-partnership-business.md

 - tagged: `partnership`, `accounting`, `salary`, `profit-sharing`
 - score: 4

-<p>I am seeking for a advice on a issue raised due to allocating shares in a partnership business among 4 best friends.</p>
+I am seeking for a advice on a issue raised due to allocating shares in a partnership business among 4 best friends.

-<p>The industry was clothing and capital is 400k.</p>
+The industry was clothing and capital is 400k.

-<p>I shall name the business partners as A,B,C,D</p>
+I shall name the business partners as A,B,C,D

-<pre><code>A is inputting 160k, and being a sleeping partner. (from London)
-B is inputting 160K, and at UAE.
+    A is inputting 160k, and being a sleeping partner. (from London) B is inputting 160K, and at UAE.
     C is inputting 40K
     D is inputting 40K
-</code></pre>

-<p>A has no roles and responsibilities.
+A has no roles and responsibilities.
 B will do the purchasing once in 3 months or once in 6 months or as the stock finishes.
-C and D will be conducting the daily operation and sales.</p>
+C and D will be conducting the daily operation and sales.

-<pre><code>The shares that was allocated considering the money and effort was,
-A - 20%
+    The shares that was allocated considering the money and effort was, A - 20%
     B - 40%
     C - 20%
     D - 20%
-</code></pre>

-<p>And it came in the following manner</p>
+And it came in the following manner

-<pre><code>Capital Share from 400K - A 40%, B 40%, C 10%, D 10%
+    Capital Share from 400K - A 40%, B 40%, C 10%, D 10%

     Effort Share - A - 0%, B - 40%, C 30%, D%30

     so Capital + Effort share  = 40%, 80%, 40%, 40% out of 200

     so out of 100 = 20,40,20,20. %
-</code></pre>

-<p>so the 2 problems that raised are,</p>
+so the 2 problems that raised are,

-<p>1/ B is only doing purchasing once in 3 months or 6 months or as soon as stocks finish.
-C and D says Operation and Sales task are daily on going work and time consuming, so how can someone working in once in 3 months or 6 months have a greater effort share than Daily on going time consuming tasks. so they are demanding for more than purchasing or to reduce the purchasing share.</p>
+1/ B is only doing purchasing once in 3 months or 6 months or as soon as stocks finish.
+C and D says Operation and Sales task are daily on going work and time consuming, so how can someone working in once in 3 months or 6 months have a greater effort share than Daily on going time consuming tasks. so they are demanding for more than purchasing or to reduce the purchasing share.

-<p>so isn't it fare to go for a percentage of </p>
+so isn't it fare to go for a percentage of

-<pre><code>Capital Share from 400K - A 40%, B 40%, C 10%, D 10%
+    Capital Share from 400K - A 40%, B 40%, C 10%, D 10%

     Effort Share - A - 0%, B - 20%, C 40%, D% 40

     so final profit/loss share will be 20%, 30%, 25%, 25% ?
-</code></pre>

-<p>2/ having two separate shares for Ownership &amp; Profit.
-2 partners are saying to merge it and keep only Ownership share, the other 2 are saying only capital is counted for Ownership share so there should be both Ownership share and Profit/Loss Share</p>
+2/ having two separate shares for Ownership & Profit.
+2 partners are saying to merge it and keep only Ownership share, the other 2 are saying only capital is counted for Ownership share so there should be both Ownership share and Profit/Loss Share

-<p>Please advice.</p>
+Please advice.

 ## Answer 8173